 Green and Sustainable Investing

-Climate change and increased global awareness of the issue have popularised a more sustainable and environmentally friendly type of investment in recent years.
+Climate change and increased global awareness of the issue have popularised sustainable investing and environmentally friendly types of investment in recent years.
 But what do we mean by sustainable investing?
-Are you familiar with what green investments are?
+Are you familiar with what green investments and green investment funds are?

 Sustainable investing aims to direct money towards companies or specific projects that are committed to benefiting society, minimising pollution or promoting the progress of new technologies which focus on the transition to clean energy, sustainable agriculture or pollution prevention.